peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 Python/Matlab code on [GitHub repo](https://github.com/peace-Van/crystal-clustering)

-*Note: This clustering method, proposed by myself, is used in the climate classification.*
+*This clustering method, proposed by myself, is used in the climate classification.*

 ## Phenomenon
 Imagine how a grain of sugar dissolves in water.
 Before it dissolves, the sucrose molecules form hydrogen bonds in between, so they condense as a macroscopic solid bulk.